austinvhuang/openmemex/README.md

 *ATTENTION CONSERVATION NOTICE - this is an early stage project and is not recommended for use other than by contributing developers*

-OpenMemex is an open source, local-first knowledge garden app.
+OpenMemex is an open source, local-first knowledge automation app.

+# What is OpenMemex for?

+There's a lot of "knowledge garden" tools that don't work for me for the same reason that real gardens don't work for me.
+Both *should* make your life more pleasant but in reality they just create more work because you need to maintain them.

+A core value of OpenMemex is that a memex should extend your brain like a co-processor + cache,  *OpenMemex is designed to maximize a user's leverage*.

+- Instead of markdown documents being the central data store, we use sqlite.
+- Instead of the user organizing the structure of ideas by curating a knowledge graph, data is organized automatically by timestamp.
+Topical/conceptual connections will be automated by a combination of lightweight tagging and machine learning capabilities, rather than relying on the user to hand-curate cross references.
+- While authoring notes is part of the functionality, the focus is on effective automated persistence, retrieval, and (future work) optimizing compression/consumption of information.

+Instead of focusing on developing an environment for you to write, curate, and massage content for extended periods of time, the goal is to wiretap into one's (often-messy) stream of conscious intake and production of information, then automate the organization of it and surface it for asynchronous consumption/retrieval when needed at a future point in time.

+# Implementation Notes

-The OpenMemex app is a self-hosted server (haskell) which hosts a web ui (rust/yew/wasm) and persists your data as a sqlite data store.
+The app is a self-hosted server (haskell) which hosts a web ui (rust/yew/wasm) and persists your data as a sqlite data store.

 The central data structure is a time stamped event stream.
 Notes or links to external sites can be captured as events (eventually there may be other types of event data - audio/photos/etc).